 Divide 16-bit by 2 command (Camera menu)

 This command toggles a mode in which all images from a 16-bit camera are divided by 2 in the camera plugin, prior to being received by SerialEM.
 In this mode, negative numbers in a dark-subtracted or gain-normalized image will be preserved instead of truncated at zero.
 This could be important for low-exposure images if the dark reference drifts downward.
-Another advantage of this mode is that the numbers shown in SerialEM will match those saved to a file.
 When this mode is selected, the options for treatment of 16-bit data in the File Properties dialog box will be disabled because they are no longer relevant.
 (The image has already been divided by 2 and will not be recognized as an unsigned 16-bit image.)

 Normalize Here command (Camera menu)

 This command toggles the processing (dark subtraction and gain normalization) of images within SerialEM.
 This setting is initially determined by the global 'GainNormalizeInSerialEM' property or by the 'NormalizeInSerialEM' property for individual cameras.
-When it is off, processed images are acquired from DigitalMicrograph (or TIA for an Eagle camera).
-When it is on, raw images and dark references are acquired from DigitalMicrograph, and the processing is done in SerialEM.
-In the latter case, the gain reference could come from DigitalMicrograph or from one prepared in SerialEM, depending on which exists.
+When it is off, processed images are acquired from the camera interface.
+When it is on, raw images and dark references are acquired from the camera, and the processing is done in SerialEM.
+In the case of Gatan cameras, the gain reference could come from DigitalMicrograph or from one prepared in SerialEM, depending on which exists.